 TALBOT CASTLE/ST. MARY’S ABBEY - Built in 1415, the basement of the castle is believed to be an adapted remnant of the Abbey of St. Mary.
 Access by permission only.

-THE YELLOW STEEPLE - Belfry tower of the Augustinian Abbey of St. Mary, rebuilt after a fire in 1368.
+THE YELLOW STEEPLE - Belfry tower of the Augustinian Abbey of St. Mary, rebuilt after a fire in 1368, takes its name from the golden colour at sunset.
 This was the site of an important pilgrimage in honour of a miraculous image of the Virgin Mary until the Reformation.